citusdata/citus_docs/reference/user_defined_functions.rst

 master_modify_multiple_shards
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$

 The master_modify_multiple_shards() function is used to run a query against all shards which match the criteria specified by the query.
-As the function uses shard metadata to decide whether or not a shard needs to be updated, it requires the WHERE clause in the query to be on the distribution column.
 Depending on the value of citus.multi_shard_commit_protocol, the commit can be done in one- or two-phases.

 Limitations: